Hamlet (video game): Plot

-A scientist travels back in time and gets mixed up with characters from William Shakespeare's play, Hamlet.
-Guide the man from the future as he embarks on a mission to save Hamlet's girlfriend, Ophelia, from the clutches of the evil Claudius.
-Solve a variety of point-and-click puzzles and advance from one scene to the next as you defeat bosses and overcome mental obstacles.

-The game begins by setting up a version of Hamlet rather different from the original, in which Hamlet (a swashbuckling hero) returns to find Claudius and Polonius locking up Ophelia in attempts to marry Ophelia to Claudius.
+The game begins by setting up a version of Hamlet rather different from the original, in which Prince Hamlet (a swashbuckling hero) returns to find Claudius and Polonius locking up Ophelia in attempts to marry Ophelia to Claudius.
 Just as Hamlet is about to run in to save her, a man from the future falls out of the sky in his time machine and lands on his head, incapacitating him.
 The man then goes to save Ophelia.

-He first enters Polonius' house.
+He first enters Polonius's house.
 Polonius turns out to be a shriveled, alien-like creature obsessed with chemistry and the periodic table of the elements.
 The time traveler kills Polonius, but in the process drops Ophelia into a well.
 When he dives down to rescue her, both are swallowed by a giant fish.
 With the help of an elderly man living in the fish's stomach, the two escape and surface in the moat outside of Claudius' castle.
 Claudius turns out to be a wannabe rock god.
 The player ruins his guitar solo (Claudius discards the guitar, which hits the old man from the fish and causes him to drown) and then causes a potion he is brewing to explode, draining most of his health.
 Before Claudius can be finished, however, he calls the guard, who lock Ophelia back up and put the time traveler on a ship to be thrown overboard while out to sea.
 The time traveler escapes confinement and, by manipulating a giant octopus who attacks the ship, defeats its captains, Rosencrantz and Guildenstern.
 He then pilots the ship back to land.